Vasyl Khmelnytsky: Biography

 Khmelnytsky was born in Kazakhstan, in the village of Bayanaul, Pavlodar Region.
 His father was a tractor driver, and his mother was a house-painter.

-In 1984 he graduated from the technical vocational school majoring in "fitter welder" in the city of Vatutine, Cherkasy region.
+In 1984 he graduated from the technical vocational school majoring in "fitter welder" in the city of Vatutine, Cherkasy Oblast.
 In 1987–1991, after a military service in the Soviet Army, he worked as a gas electric welder and a foreman at the construction and assembly department in Leningrad.
-In 1991–1998 he worked as: Head of the Information-Analytical Department at the Orimi Wood Soviet-American Joint Venture (Leningrad), CEO at JSC Danapris, Head of the Information-Analytical Department at JSC Real-Group.
-In 2002 he graduated from the Faculty of Law of Taras Shevchenko National University of Kyiv.
+In 1991–1998, he worked as: Head of the Information-Analytical Department at the Orimi Wood Soviet-American Joint Venture (Leningrad), CEO at JSC Danapris, Head of the Information-Analytical Department at JSC Real-Group.
+In 2002, he graduated from the Faculty of Law of Taras Shevchenko National University of Kyiv.